 Reducing NOx and SOx

 Nitrogen oxides (NO2 and NO, referred to collectively as NOx) are released when fuels are burned at high temperatures, and when nitric acid is manufactured.
 As of 2016, all of our nitric acid manufacturing sites have NOx abatement units installed.
 Sulphur oxides (SO, SO2, SO3, referred to collectively as SOx) are emitted when fossil fuels are combusted, and in the making of sulphuric acid.
-This year our operations emitted 3,178 tonnes of NOx and 16,853 tonnes of SOx.
-This is an absolute reduction of 20 percent in NOx emissions and 14 percent in SOx emissions since last year.
+This year our operations emitted 3,143 tonnes of NOx and 13,211 tonnes of SOx.
+This is an absolute reduction of 2 percent in NOx emissions and 28 percent in SOx emissions since last year.
 Although not greenhouse gases, NOx and SOx have other environmental impacts, such as air pollution.
 We are committed to reducing emissions of NOx and SOx across our global manufacturing sites.
+The US$7,700,000 Selective Catalytic Reduction (SCR) unit installed last year (2017) at our Louisiana, Missouri (LOMO) nitric acid plant reduced potential NOx emissions at the site by 98 percent during 2018.

 |What is Selective Catalytic Reduction (SCR)?|